Bewond/fluido/README.md

 In this example the Spacer widget will only be displayed for sizes extra large and up.

-### ScreenOrientation and ScreenOrientation
+### ScreenOrientation and LayoutOrientation
 `ScreenOrientation` select the specified widget according to the screen orientation.
-`ScreenOrientation` is the same but based on the orientation of the parent widget.
+`LayoutOrientation` is the same but based on the orientation of the parent widget.

 ```dart
 ScreenOrientation(